Amaroo (ACT)

 Amaroo has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, AreaSearch estimates the population of the Amaroo (ACT) statistical area (Lv2) to be around 5,967 people.
-This figure reflects a decrease of 162 individuals since the 2021 Census, which reported a population of 6,129 people in the same area.
-AreaSearch's estimate is based on an examination of the latest ERP data release by the ABS (June 2024) and validation of two new addresses since the Census date.
-This results in a population density ratio of 2,303 persons per square kilometer, which exceeds national averages assessed by AreaSearch.
-Overseas migration contributed approximately 54.0% of overall population gains during recent periods for this area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026, Amaroo's population is estimated at around 5,967.
+This reflects a decrease of 162 people (2.6%) since the 2021 Census, which reported a population of 6,129 people.
+The change is inferred from the resident population of 5,967, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 2 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,303 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 54.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population